cwohlman/meteor-payments/README.md

     // negative for debits
     // positive for credits
     , amount: "Amount in cents"
+    // if you process the response to determine the error type you can set this
+    // field to an Error or Meteor.Error
+    , error: "Some Error Object"
     // any other payments supported field which should be stored, for example
-    // requestId a unique id per client-server interaction }
+    // requestId a unique id per client-server interaction

+    // createPaymentMethod should be sure to add flags for acceptsDebits
+    // and acceptsCredits, each flag defaults to false.
+These flags are for use
+    // in client side code (e.g. to hide payment methods which are not valid
+    // for a particular transaction)
+    , acceptsDebits: true
+    , acceptsCredits: false
+}
 ```